lucee/las/management/board_elections.md

 Members are responsible for electing representatives of the executive leadership team (Chairman, Treasurer, and Secretary) and non-executive Management Committee representatives.

-_Note; what should be the practical upper limit of the number of people on the Management Board_
+_GB: what should be the practical upper limit of the number of people on the Management Board?
+Currently the Articles allow for a Board of any size if the Membership choose to vote that way._

 ## Eligibility